kamilkaminski01/monitoring-system/README.md

 ## Code quality standards

-The `master` branch is the stable branch used for releases.
+The `master` branch is a stable branch used for releases.

 Git branches are named according to the
 [Git Flow](https://danielkummer.github.io/git-flow-cheatsheet/) methodology.